PostHog/meta/.github/1-1-TEMPLATES/biannual-1-1-career-checkin.md

 - Are there any goals or aspirations you've set for yourself in the next 1-2 years?
 - How can I support you as a manager in reaching those goals?
 How can PostHog support you in reaching those goals?

+Pro tip: keep the questions and these next steps separate - it's usually better to schedule a follow up conversation to cover next steps, rather than responding in the moment, as your followups will be more thoughtful.

 **Next steps**

-This can be anything, but you should consider things like:
+This can be anything, but you can consider things like:

 - Finding opportunities to push them outside their comfort zone (in the right direction)
 - Sharing feedback and advice to help them improve on their weaknesses